Accessing DOM Elements Tutorial

 document.getElementById();

-To access an element in this way it must have an id
+To access an element in this way it must have an id attribute.
+Such as:

 <div id="test">I'm an ID</div>

 With our HTML file open in the browser, open up the Console tab of Developer Tools.
-And let’s get that element and assign it to a variable named testId
+And let’s get that element and assign it to a variable named testId.

 const testId = document.getElementById('test');